HackerAndCoder/HackerAndCoder/README.md

 - 👋 Hi, I’m @HackerAndCoder
-- 👀 I’m interested in Python, C, Java and microcontrollers
+- 👀 I’m interested in almost anything electronic and like tinkering with programs, automation, and microcontrollers